Tabs

 Orientation and alignment

-Section titled “Orientation and alignment”->orientation(Orientation::Vertical)moves the strip to the side of the panels.->alignment(TabsAlignment::…)controls how the strip sits.
+Section titled “Orientation and alignment”->orientation(Orientation::Vertical)moves the strip to the side of the panels.
+Vertical tabs render as a fixed-width rail on the page background — no pill panel — with the active item marked by a primary accent bar and a subtle background.->alignment(TabsAlignment::…)controls how the strip sits.
 Horizontal tabs default toStretch(tabs share the full width);Start,Center, andEndshrink the strip to its content and pin it left, center, or right.
-Vertical tabs only readEnd— it moves the strip to the right of the panels; every other value keeps it on the left.
+Vertical tabs only readEnd— it moves the strip to the right of the panels; every other value keeps it on the left.->sticky()keeps a vertical rail in view while a long panel scrolls.
+The rail sits a gap below whatever sticky chrome the page publishes above it — a stickyTopbar, a stickyStackheader — so it never slides underneath.
+Horizontal strips ignore the option.

 See the enums reference for the full Orientation and TabsAlignment cases.